01 of 07

 A full-size mattress (also called a double) is also best suited for a single person.
 It can sleep two people but offers each sleeper only 27 inches of individual space, and at the same length as a twin.

-The most popular size of mattress, a typical queen-sized mattress gives two sleepers 30 inches of personal space apiece.
+The most popular size of mattress, a queen-sized mattress gives two sleepers 30 inches of personal space apiece.

 A king mattress gives each person 38 inches, which is only 1 inch less than the space a single person would have sleeping alone in a twin bed.